Hawaii to Consider Voter-Led Cannabis Legalization

 January 15, 2026

-The proposed amendment is not just about legalization.
-According to Tarna, the primary focus is on ensuring public safety and enhancing consumer protection.
-“My intention behind this is to protect public safety, to protect consumer safety and to support public education campaigns so that adults are informed about responsible cannabis use,” Tarna stated in an interview with the Honolulu Star Advertiser.
+"My intention behind this is to protect public safety, to protect consumer safety and to support public education campaigns so that adults are informed about responsible cannabis use," Tarnas told the Honolulu Star-Advertiser.

 Original Source